 6) Empower Your Workforce

 Involve your workforce, train them early, and incentivize.
-One of the biggest causes of implementation failures is due to lack of buy-in and support from operational users.
+One of the biggest causes of facility management software implementation failures is due to lack of buy-in and support from operational users.
 If you want your workforce to use your new system to its fullest potential, consult with them on how to make their daily processes more efficient and ask for their input throughout the process.
 Empower your employees by making them a part of the process - assign individuals to tasks that play on their strengths and allow them to help make decisions regarding changes in processes, software implementation, and deployment.
 Remember, these are the people that will be using the system day in and day out; they have the most to gain (or lose) from a successful project.

 Another leading cause of implementation failure stems from lack of training.
 By involving individuals from the team, they will develop a firm understanding of the intricacies of the system, how it works, and the reasons why it is set up the way it is.
 In essence, they are receiving on-the-job training and will be better equipped to help the rest of the workforce as they learn the new system.
 Regardless of your implementation timeframe, training is an area you do not want to skimp on.